bbrujas/core/README.md

 - HOSTNAME will define the IP address (or hostname if you enable any form of naming resolution) your MS will be publised at.

 - PORT will specify which port your MS will be listening to.

+- SVC_ID is a string used to identify the MS

+- TOAD_ADDRESS_BSC is the BSCScan address of the toad.network ERC20 token address.

+- HTTP_PROVIDER_URL_BSC is the bscscan API endpoint as per their [details](https://docs.bscscan.com/getting-started/endpoint-urls).

+- TOAD_FIRST_BLOCK_BSC is the block when the toad.network ERC20 token contract was deployed.

 ### environment file